 By creating dedicated content and marketing around body RF microneedling, you tap into a different patient population: post-pregnancy patients, body-conscious adults, and anyone seeking skin tightening beyond the face.

-Primary KPI: Track body RF microneedling bookings as a percentage of total RF microneedling treatments.
+Expansion KPI: Track body RF microneedling bookings as a percentage of total RF microneedling treatments.
 Measure upsell conversion rate from facial-only patients.

-Compliance Tip: Be specific about what RF microneedling can and cannot do for the body.
+Scope-of-treatment note: Be specific about what RF microneedling can and cannot do for the body.
 It tightens skin and improves texture.
 It does not remove fat or replace body contouring procedures.
 Clear expectations prevent patient dissatisfaction.

 10. Run Seasonal Campaigns That Align with Skin Renewal Cycles